-Unlocking the Future: How Quantum Computing is Set to Transform Our World! - YaNoticias
+Unlocking the Future: How Quantum Computing is Set to Transform Our World! - YANoticias

 - D-Wave employs quantum annealing to apply quantum technology to real-world challenges.

-- QUBT enhances interoperability with inventive software, aiming for a standardized quantum framework.
+- QUBT enhances interoperability with inventive software, aiming for a standardised quantum framework.

-- A race towards quantum supremacy is fueling significant investments, anticipating major market growth.
+- A race towards quantum supremacy is fuelling significant investments, anticipating major market growth.

 - Challenges like error correction and scalability remain but are being tackled by industry leaders.